Print Version [PDF]

 A Digest of Supreme Court Decisions Affecting Education.
 5th ed.
 2009.

 Analytical descriptions of all European education systems are presented in this handbook.
-The countries are arranged alphabetically with one chapter dedicated to each.
-Information about the history and socio- cultural context of the education system, as well as the organizational context (including governance for each country), is provided.
-An extensive list of references concludes each chapter.
-A statistical profile of the education system of Europe is included.
+Arranged alphabetically by country, each chapter presents information about the history and socio-cultural context of the education system, as well as the organizational and governmental context.
+Extensive references conclude each chapter.
+A statistical profile of the education systems of Europe is included.

 Vol. I is a comprehensive summarization, analysis, and interpretation of the cumulative research in reading through 1984.
 Vol. II, which is intended as a companion volume and not an update to the 1984 Handbook, presents key concepts in reading research in sections entitled: society and literacy, task and format variables in reading research, constructs of reader process, and literacy and schooling.
 Vol. III covers literacy research around the world, methods of literacy research, literacy processes, literacy practices, and literacy policies.
 Vol. IV addresses the nature, conduct, and validity of reading research.
 Each volume includes author and subject indexes.